 Be sure your lenses are tinted correctly

 Some optical shops can order the FL-41 tint, but applying it correctly requires practice and expertise.
 Lenses should be regularly checked by using a spectrophotometer to verify that the lenses are filtering the correct wavelengths of light.
+Image 2 demonstrates the correct transmission spectrum.

 Find the most therapeutic frames